Wu Shi: Operations in Taiwan

 On 29 January 1950, Cai Xiaoqian, the head of the CCP's underground organization in Taiwan, was arrested and defected, revealing Zhu Fen as a special agent of the East China Bureau.
 On February 2, Wu sent his aide Nie Xi to urgently inform Zhu that Cai Xiaoqian had been captured and had identified her.
 He advised her to leave Taiwan immediately.
 Zhu quickly left her residence and, following Wu's suggestion, moved to the Alishan Grand Hotel.
 On the evening of February 4, using a special pass issued by Wu at great risk, she boarded a military transport plane to Zhoushan, intending to find a ship to Shanghai.

 The Intelligence Bureau found Wu's name in Cai Xiaoqian's notebook but remained only suspicious initially.
 When Mao Renfeng reported to Chiang Kai-shek, he mentioned it briefly.
 In a more detailed report to chief of the General Staff Zhou Zhirou, Zhou instructed Mao to conduct further investigation.
 Gu Zhengwen, head of the special task force, visited Wu's wife, Wang Bikui, pretending to be a former subordinate from Wu's time at the Historical and Political Bureau.
 Under the guise of concern, he extracted information that Wu had met with Zhu Fen.
 Cai also confirmed Wu's multiple meetings with Zhu.
 Mao Renfeng promptly reported this to Chiang Kai-shek, who ordered Zhou Zhirou to investigate Wu immediately.
 A search of Wu's residence uncovered the special pass he had issued to Zhu Fen.

 On February 18, Zhu Fen was arrested in Dinghai by Shen Zhiyue (沈之岳), head of the Intelligence Bureau's Zhejiang station, and Zhuang Xintian (庄心田), director of the Zhejiang Police Security Department.
 While detained in Shenjiamen, Zhoushan, Zhu attempted suicide by swallowing over two liang of gold extracted from the lining of her leather coat, but she survived and was extradited to Taiwan to stand trial with Wu.

 On 1 March 1950, Chiang Kai-shek ordered Wu's arrest on charges of "engaging in espionage for the Chinese Communist Party".
 Subsequently, his wife Wang Bikui, close friend Lieutenant General Chen Baocang, and aide Colonel Nie Xi were also arrested.

+On 30 March 1950, the CIA succinctly summarized Wu Shi's activities as follows:

+Wu Shi is the principal figure in the first [subversive] group.
+He was in contact with Xie Xuehong concerning an operation which involved subversion of the Navy through Wu's influence with Fujianese officers.
+The plot also included the smuggling of arms, equipment, and personnel in junks from the mainland to the east coast of Taiwan.